Kinto/kinto/docs/troubleshooting.rst

    multiauth.policy.auth0.client_secret = <auth0 client secret>
    multiauth.policy.auth0.userid_field = email

-One simple solution is not to use Auth0 in conjunction with other auth policies.
+One simple solution is not to use Auth0 in conjunction with other auth policies that overlaps with the ones it suppoprts (https://auth0.com/docs/identityproviders).
 This is because Auth0 allows to fetch profile information from other providers creating a conflict while choosing what policy should handle the access token.